Choosing a fund

 Choosing a fund is one of the biggest decisions you can make to do with your superannuation.
 Which fund, or funds, hold your savings can have a significant impact on how much money you have for retirement, so it’s a good idea to do some research before deciding on a super fund.

 What is Choice?

-Choice in superannuation means you have the right to decide into which fund your superannuation is paid.
-Each fund has different fees, investment options and benefits, and offers a different return on your money.
+Choice in superannuation means you have the right to decide into which fund your superannuation contributions are paid.
+Each fund has different fees, investment options and benefits, and will produce a different return on your money.
 Most Australians are free to choose a fund that best suits their needs, unless they are employed under an enterprise agreement made before 1 January 2021 that specifies a particular super fund, or if they are a member of particular defined benefit funds.

 Do I have Choice?

 Generally you will be entitled to Choice and must be offered access to choice of fund by your employer for your SG contributions.
-Your employer will be required to pay a penalty if this is not offered.
+Your employer may be required to pay a penalty if this is not offered to you.

-However, there are some people—including employees covered by industrial agreements made before 1 January 2021 and members of certain defined benefit funds—who are not able to choose their super fund.
+However, there are some people - including employees covered by industrial agreements made before 1 January 2021 and members of certain defined benefit funds - who are not able to choose their super fund for their employer contributions.

 If you’re unsure whether you should be entitled to Choice, check with your employer or the Australian Taxation Office (ATO).